 The Sheafe Warehouse is currently underutilized for all its historic maritime architectural prowess.
 Much discussion about creating a maritime history exhibit was had during the Master Plan process.
 Other uses bandied about included ticket sales for the Gundalow Company and permanent art installations.
 The building would remain unheated and unplumbed limiting possible programming.
-Fire suppression is highly recommended in this building.

 The Shaw Warehouse should be stabilized and renovated to better accommodate immediate park needs.
-Several visits through the building confirmed that it is possible to consolidate maintenance operations and centralize the storage of supplies and equipment not used on a regular basis.
+Several visits through the building confirmed that it is possible to consolidate maintenance operations and centralize the storage of supplies not regularly used.
 PPAF office space on the second floor and storage on the third floor could also be more efficiently arranged to maximize spatial layout.
-Off-site costume and prop storage is highly recommended.
-There has been discussion about the reconfiguration of the first floor of the building to support both maintenance operations and backstage functions.
-A fire suppression system should be installed regardless of the final decisions about the programming of the building.
+Off site costume and prop storage is highly recommended.